G-structure/rat_attack/planner/main_prompt.md

 	2. Tests must pin observable behavior (no over-mocking; avoid brittle implementation details).
 	3. For UI: prefer Testing Library queries of accessible roles/labels; if snapshots are needed, keep them tiny and stable.

+Notes & logging (append-only):
+	•	Append observations, decisions, and evidence to planner/notes/{NNN}_test.md using `§ TEST` blocks with timestamps.
+	•	Include the commands you ran, failing output snippets, and links to any generated artifacts.
+	•	Create the file if missing; otherwise append without altering earlier sections.

 Commands you will run:

 pnpm vitest --run